 Aiming to develop mindful leaders, we’ve created a space to explore those practices and discuss opportunities and individual challenges.
 We encourage our managers to accept or reject information they receive, developing their own ways of thinking and finding their own authenticity.

 By placing Hostinger’s senior leadership knowledge, experience, and external resources in a development framework based on our principles, we started the MANAGER’S ACADEMY at Hostinger.

-The mission of the MANAGER’S ACADEMY: to develop mindful leaders keen to think – critically and openly.
+The mission of the MANAGER’S ACADEMY: to develop mindful leaders who are keen to think – critically and openly.

 To achieve that, the following objectives are stated:

-To achieve the maximum effectiveness for this learning program, combined diverse methods of learning are applied.
+To achieve maximum effectiveness for this learning program, combined diverse methods of learning are applied.

-Participants are required to be active leaders with direct reports at their supervision.
-Batches of participants are intentionally pre-formed with leaders from various departments for a healthy heterogenous managing experience.
+Participants are required to be active leaders with direct reports under their supervision.
+Batches of participants are intentionally selected with leaders from various departments for a healthy heterogenous managing experience.
 Groups of 12-15 participants are formed for each MANAGER’S ACADEMY cohort to build and maintain trust, as well as foster a cross-functional and cross-organizational network.